 Plastic crates are maybe not the first choice for an in-home crate as they provide less visibility to the pup that calls it home, however, if you plan to do quite a bit of travel by plane, this is a great option as all airlines require this type of crate to transport your animal.
 Plastic crates are also great for pups that need a little more security, or for a home that has a higher level of activity (think on-the-go kiddos), as it gives your pup a bit more privacy.

 Wire, metal crates are a top pick for crate training for several reasons: Their mesh-like, collapsible structure makes them easy to disassemble and transport, and, when constructed, provides a high level of visibility and ventilation for your pup while in the crate.
-Like plastic crates, metal, wire crates are also easy to clean out should your pup have an accident in his home.
+Like plastic crates, metal, wire crates are also easy to clean out should your pup have an accident in their home.
 Sturdy and often escape proof, these crates make a great option for growing dogs as you can purchase a larger size and easily close off the extra space with a divider while they’re smaller, removing it or moving it as they grow.

-A Note on Size
+A Note on Crate Size

-No matter which crate type suits you or your pup best, you’ll want to make sure that your dog has enough room to stand up and turn around in his home, but not so much room that they can soil their cage on one side, and sleep on the other, as that would negate any progress you make on the house training front.
-While a plastic crate would likely require you to continually upgrade as your pup grows, newer wire, metal cages are customizable with an included, movable divider, so the larger space you buy for him as a pup will also fit him as an adult.
+No matter which crate type suits you or your pup best, you’ll want to make sure that your dog has enough room to stand up and turn around in their home, but not so much room that they can soil their cage on one side, and sleep on the other, as that would negate any progress you make on the house training front.
+While a plastic crate would likely require you to continually upgrade as your pup grows, newer wire, metal cages are customizable with an included, movable divider, so the larger space you buy for them as a pup will also fit them as an adult.

 Crate Training Guide